Legal-Dan/CV/README.md

 #### Makers Academy
-FULL STACK WEB DEVELOPMENT BOOTCAMP, AUG - NOV 2021 Taking part in a selective, 12-week bootcamp preparing me for my first role in industry from both a technical and working-style perspective.
+FULL STACK WEB DEVELOPMENT BOOTCAMP, AUG - NOV 2021 Taking part in a selective, 12-week bootcamp preparing me for my first role in industry from both a technical and best-practice perspective.
 - **Test-driving object-orientated** code with Ruby and Javascript;
 - Refactored **clean** code, adhering to a single responsibility principle
-- Worked in agile teams to project manage (using Trello, CRC cards and Miro) and to develop a webapp from inception to a fully working MVP.
+- Worked in **agile teams** to project manage (using Trello, CRC cards and Miro) and to develop a webapp from inception to a fully working MVP.
 This was achievable with adaptable **pair programming**, knowledge sharing and using Gits version control.
 - Managed data and user authentication with appropriately **secure encryption**
 - Front end visual designed using Balsamiq and Figma and produced with HTML, CSS and Sass.